-Imagine a unique opportunity to meet fascinating personalities from the fields of IT, art, culture and design.
-At one place.
-The 6-day Art & Tech Days festival has been taking place in Košice for the fourth year.
-The theme of this year is language and communication as a universal, but a sometimes challenging tool for exchanging information.
+Imagine a unique opportunity to meet fascinating personalities from the fields of IT, art, culture, and design.
+In one place.
+The 6-day Art & Tech Days festival took place in Košice for the fourth year.
+This time the theme was language and communication as a universal, but a sometimes challenging tool for exchanging information.
 Between humans, between humans and software, between software and interface, between robot and human, and between robot and robot.
-All of this from 19. to 24. of November 2019.
-Really.
-Buy here:

 Language is not only a word and a speech, but can take different forms: it can be communicated by code, sound, movement, formula.
-The main event of the whole festival is the Art & Tech Conference, where you’ll listen to what scientists, artists and technologists from around the world have got to say – this year also from Tokyo, Japan.
+The main event of the whole festival is the Art & Tech Conference, where you can listen to what scientists, artists, and technologists from around the world have got to say – even those from Tokyo, Japan.

 Anyone interested in digital solutions or new artistic and technological collaborations should get a ticket for the conference.
 Art & Tech Days festival aims to provide different industries with space for getting to know each other and combining strengths into a new product.

 The greatest added value of the Art & Tech Days festival goes to its hometown – the profile event for the UNESCO Creative City of Media Arts title brings world-class personalities to the city, makes it visible, and presents its potential on a global level.